Saranagati is sometimes incorrectly referred to as an eco village. To illuminate any possible misconceptions, we must define what an eco village is.

 "a community, either traditional or intentional, which aims at becoming more socially, culturally, economically, and ecologically sustainable"

 In the early years, the founding members of Saranagati had the intention to live simply, following a traditional lifestyle based on agriculture and cow protection.
-The government allowed over 50 building permits with the understanding that Saranagati would be a fundamental religious self-sufficient community of farmers that worked the fields with oxen.
 While aspects of this high vision were realized, the full manifestation remains incomplete.

 The modern day Saranagati is exactly that, modern.
 Households operate individually and depend on gas generators, propane water heating systems, and food from the supermarket to maintain a lifestyle with convenience, in the the beauty of the countryside.